browserengineering/book/book/graphics.md

 return display_list
 ```

-With `show` split, we can implement scorlling.
+With `show` split, we can implement scrolling.
 To scroll the page by,
 say, 100 pixels, we use `y - 100` in place of `y` when we call
 `create_text`.
 If the `scroll` variable stores how much to scroll the
 page, this is: